malikhannan01/Real-and-Fake-Image-Detector/README.md

 ## How to Use

-1. Download all three model files from Google Drive: [Model Files Link]
+1. Download all three model (How download files, this step is mentioned in the "Model Files" Section).
 2. Upload the files to your working directory
 3. Install requirements: `pip install torch torchvision transformers albumentations pillow numpy`
 4. Run the following code: